 Again, there are exceptions to these rules.
 Speak to a mortgage broker or financial professional to explore your options.

-• Placing some of their savings into accounts outside of Australia.
-This is a common hurdle for people on 457 visas.
+- They place their savings in accounts outside Australia – a common hurdle for people on 457 visas.

 As a general rule, you must be able to provide a paper trail for any money you use as genuine savings.
 Ideally, this trail will only include accounts held in your name.
 Lenders may accept savings in the following accounts as long as the trail checks out:

-• Plan your meals: Create a menu for the week.
+- Plan your meals: Create a menu for the week.
 This will help you shop efficiently so you avoid overspending on food you don’t eat.
-You should also save your leftovers.
-You can often make extra meals out of the food you didn’t eat the night before.
+Save leftovers to eat the next day.

-• Get discounts: A lot of companies offer discounted rates to loyal consumers.
+- Ask for a discount: Many companies offer discounted rates to loyal consumers.
 Don’t be afraid to ask.
-The worst they can do is say no. If you get a discount, place the extra money into your savings.
+The worst they can do is say no. If you get a discount, place the extra money you saved into your savings.